camlawlorforsyth/ACCEPT_project/reduction/README.md

 ## Step 1 ##

-Open a terminal and enter you data directory, and start CIAO by entering `ciao` into the terminal.
+Open a terminal and navigate to your data/ directory, and start CIAO by entering `ciao` into the terminal.

-Once CIAO is confirmed to be running, run
+Once CIAO is confirmed to be running, run `python get_all_data.py`.
-`python get_all_data.py`.

-Upon completion of the previous command, run
-`python verify_reproj.py` and check "data/good.txt" for any error messages.
-If an error is recorded, you will have to re-download and reproject (see: reproj) the data for that cluster.
-Do so by running the command for that cluster contained within "get_all_data.py" in your terminal.
+Upon completion of the previous command, run `python verify_reproj.py` and check "data/good.txt" for any error messages.
+If an error is recorded, you will have to re-download and reproject (see: `chandra_reproj`) the data for that cluster.
+This is accomplished by running the necessary line from [get_all_data.py](get_all_data.py) for that cluster, in the terminal.
 Flags in this verify file are irrelevant and are not read in, in subsequent steps.

 ## Step 2 ##

-START HERE
-Once you have the clusters you want, and have no error messages, begin the ROI and point sources analysis.
-(for more on this, see the [POINT_README](reduce/POINT_README) in [reduce/](reduce))
+Once the desired data has been downloaded, reduced to level 2, reprojected and exposure-corrected (see [reduce1.py](reduce/reduce1.py)), and there are no error messages present in "data/good.txt", the region-of-interest (ROI) and point source analysis can be started.
+See the [POINT_README](reduce/POINT_README.md) in [reduce/](reduce) for additional information.

-Upon completion of the point source analysis, run `python verify_coords.py` to check that the region files are in the proper coodinates.
-If there are any issues, re-save the region files in the proper coordinates and re-run
+Upon completion of the point source analysis, run `python verify_coords.py` to check that the region files are in the proper coordinates.
+If there are any issues, re-save the region files in the proper coordinates and re-run `python verify_coords.py`.
-`python verify_coords.py`.

-Once you have no errors and all clusters have been analyzed, move on to step 3
+Once there are no errors present in "data/good.txt", and all clusters have been analyzed for point sources, continue to Step 3 below.

 ## Step 3 ##

-In "process_all_data.py", ensure the proper flags for bad clusters "b" and done clusters "d" are set if ciao is not running, start ciao again. run "process_all_data.py".
+In [process_all_data.py](process_all_data.py), ensure the proper flags for bad clusters `b` and done clusters `d` are correctly appended.

+Ensure that CIAO is running, and then run `python process_all_data.py`.

-Once this is finished you will have a "chandastats.txt" file that contains relevant information about each cluster, and specifically the asymmetry and cluminess of each cluster.
-Bad clusters will simply have ",,," where the CAS parameters would go.
+Upon completion of the previous command, there will be a file "data/chandrastats.txt" which contains relevant information about each cluster.
+This file also includes the values for the Asymmetry and Clumpiness parameters for each cluster.
+Clusters that had insufficient counts for statistically significant analysis (ie. 'bad' clusters) will have ",,," in the "data/chandrastats.txt" file, where the CAS parameters would be present for 'done' clusters (ie. clusters that had sufficient counts for analysis).

-You will also find an "unsharp.fits" image in clusterName/bin=2/UM
+An unsharp-masked (UM) image ("unsharp.fits") will also be created, and can be found in [cluster_name]/bin=2/UM.

 ## Step 4 ##

-Ensure that flags in "ggm_all_data.py" are corrrect as in the previous step.
+As in Step 3, ensure that flags in [ggm_all_data.py](ggm_all_data.py) are corrrect for bad clusters (`b`) and done clusters (`d`).

-Ensure that CIAO **is not running** for this step.
+It is important to ensure that CIAO **is not running** for this step.
 It is recommended to simply open a new terminal.

 From within data/, as with all other steps, run `python ggm_all_data.py`

 This will produce several images in the cluster's own ggm_combine/ folder.
-The important one is "[clustername]_ggm_filtered.fits".
+The image of primary interest is "[clustername]\_ggm\_filtered.fits", which can be used to probe both small- and large-scale structure of the ICM.

 #### Acknowledgements ####
 Much of the early work developing the reduction pipeline was completed by M. Radica, with help from G. Tremblay.
 The automation process was completed by C. McRae.
-Formatting and presentation by C. Lawlor-Forsyth.
+Formatting, presentation, and subsequent revisions and maintenance by C. Lawlor-Forsyth.